samblenny/prox-sensor-encoder-menu/README.md

    CircuitPython 9.1.1

-## Install CircuitPython Code
+## Installing CircuitPython Code

-First, download the project bundle .zip file from the github releases page or the Download Project Bundle button on the Playgrounds guide.

 To copy the project bundle files to your CIRCUITPY drive:

+1. Download the project bundle .zip file using the button on the Playground guide or the attachment download link on the GitHub repo Releases page.

-1. Expand the zip file by opening it, or use `unzip` in a Terminal.
+2. Expand the zip file by opening it, or use `unzip` in a Terminal.
 You should end up with a folder named prox-sensor-encoder-menu, which should contain a `README.txt` file and a `CircuitPython 9.x` folder.

-2. Open the CircuitPython 9.x folder and copy all of its contents to your CIRCUITPY drive.
+3. Open the CircuitPython 9.x folder and copy all of its contents to your CIRCUITPY drive.

 To learn more about copying libraries to your CIRCUITPY drive, check out the